 - Has been an advocate for gifted children at the district, state or national level.Has written for publications on the need for appropriate education for gifted children.

 - Encourages his/her staff to meet the needs of gifted children in all settings.

 - Provides ongoing staff development related to the needs of gifted children.

 - Provides the resources for teachers that will help them differentiate for the needs of gifted children in their classrooms.

 - The nominee must currently serve in the position of principal or district superintendent for which he/she is being nominated.

 - An individual may receive this award once.

 - The nominee must not be from the field of gifted education.

-The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2015.
 The award recipient will receive a plaque and a check.
-The award also includes a complimentary registration to the 2014 NAGC Annual Convention in Baltimore, Maryland, November 13-16, along with a two-night stay at a convention hotel.
+The award also includes a complimentary registration to the 2015 NAGC Annual Convention in Phoenix, Arizona, November 12-15, along with a two-night stay at a convention hotel.